Hala1mo/Hotel_Management_System/README.md

 - Description: Represents the beds in the hotel
 - Attributes: ID, bed type.
 - Relationships:
-  - Each bed type is assigned for specific Room Type.
+  - Bed type is assigned for a Room Type.

 ###  Room Type Bed
 - Description: Each room type has specific type of beds.
 - Attributes: ID, room type id, bed id, number of beds.
 - Relationships:
-  - Each room type has a a bed type.
+  - Each room type has a list of bed types.

 ###  House keeping task
 - Description: This is for managing houe keeping taks in the hotel, employees are asigned for specific rooms.